song31/comix-server/INSTALL.md

   DiskStation> ./install.sh
   ```

-The installer does everything for you, even restarts Apache HTTP Server.
+The installer does everything for you: detects DSM version to determine configuration file path, updates Apahe and PHP configuration, installs comix-server, and restarts Apache HTTP Server.
 Now you can add your comix-server in the AirComics app.
 Use **Enter Address Manually** and put the server name, IP address, and the port number.
 The default port numer is 31257.

 ## Uninstallation using uninstaller